Shopify

 There are two ways to handle Require.js.
 Both approaches require you to make changes to the tracking-script, which is normally inserted in index.liquid.

-Include “clerk” in Require.js #
+Include in Require.js #

 You can do this by inserting require(['clerk'], function() {}); in the bottom of the tracking script:

-Ignoring Require.js #
+Ignore Require.js #

-If the above solution doesn’t work, its possible to ignore Require.js.
+If the above solution doesn’t work, it’s possible to ignore Require.js.

-You can do this by inserting window.__clerk_ignore_requirejs = true;
+You can do this by inserting window.__clerk_ignore_requirejs = true; in the top of the tracking script:

 Upgrade to Clerk.js 2 #